earlvanze/AMD-ROCm-Miner/README.md

 # AMD-rocm-rippa Version 2 Fork
 Dev userland for usb flash drive with full amd rocm and blockchain support.

-Kudos to Tekcomm for creating this image.
-I forked it to archive my modifications in /root.
+Kudos to Tekcomm for creating the original image.
+I forked it to archive my modifications, mostly in /root but also with the kernel update to solve the kernel panics in the original 4.13 image.
-Delete the amdgpu-pro driver installation files to save 1.1 GB of space to fit on 8 GB drives.
+Deleted the amdgpu-pro driver installation files to save 1.1 GB of space but since upgrading kernel to 4.18.0 I can no longer fit it on an 8 GB drive without deleting other things that I may not need anyway.
+Feel free to slim it down further yourself.
+7.6 GB out of 9.5GB used, 6GB linux-swap partition filling up the remaining space.
+Adjust in gparted as needed.
 (https://github.com/tekcomm/AMD-rocm-rippa)

 This is alpha software.
 You agree to the user license by clicking on the video: